How to watch this year's Oscar nominees

 - Number of nominees: 1 (Best Visual Effects)

-- Synopsis: The title character is a skilled martial artist who must leave his normal life in San Francisco after he’s attacked by members of the Ten Rings, a criminal organization led by his father.
+- Synopsis: The title character (Simu Liu) is a skilled martial artist who must leave his normal life in San Francisco after he’s attacked by members of the Ten Rings, a criminal organization led by his father (Tony Leung).

 - Runtime: 2 hours, 12 minutes